Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Results

+We evaluated the role of data modalities in the prediction and investigated which modality or data channel (text or numerical) had contributed the most using the best model (Group 3 - Combination I in Figure \ref{fig:group3comb1}).

+We retrain the best model using each channel individually as input by separating the original dataset into different subsets, where each subset contains only one type of data (e.g., text data, financial ratios, bond data, or market data).
+This allows us to isolate the contribution of each data channel.
+In each subset, we train the best model separately (by removing the data input from other channels) to evaluate how each data type affects the prediction.
+Once the model is trained on each subset, we evaluate its performance on the test set and compare the classification accuracy.
+Additionally, we calculate a 90 percent bootstrap confidence interval using 10,000 re-samples to provide a robust estimate of the performance stability for each channel.

-We evaluated the role of modalities in the prediction and investigated which modality or data channel (text or numerical) had contributed the most.
-To do so, we retrained the model with each channel as the input.
-This could be performed by splitting the original dataset into separate datasets.
-Then, separate models could be trained on each dataset using the same algorithm.
-Once the models had been trained, we could evaluate their performances on a test set and compare their predictive power.
-Tables \ref{tab5} and \ref{tab55} show that the text channel had the most contribution (AUC of 0.915), which was significantly higher than the numerical channel.
-In the numerical channel, the highest contribution was related to covariate and financial ratio channels with AUC values of 0.808 and 0.791, respectively, suggesting that the information contained in these channels had been more informative for prediction than that in the other unstructured channels.
+Tables \ref{tab:textchan} and \ref{tab:numericalchan} show that the text channel had the most contribution (weighted AUC of 0.915), which was significantly higher than the numerical channel.
+In the numerical channel, the highest contribution was related to covariate and financial ratio channels with weighted AUC values of 0.808 and 0.791, respectively, suggesting that the information contained in these channels had been more informative for prediction than that in the other unstructured channels.
 The covariate channel provided information regarding the rating agency type and the last observed rating class; this information may have been crucial because the rating agency type can affect the reliability and accuracy of the ratings, and the last observed rating class can provide insights into the historical creditworthiness of the company.
 The financial ratio channel provided a wide range of features related to the financial performance of the companies and could provide insights into their financial health and their ability to repay debts.